CHI200(B) Picoamp Booster and Faraday Cage

 CHI684 Multiplexer

-CHI684 is a multi-channel multiplexer for the model 400/A/B, 600A/B/C/D, 700A/B/C/D, 800B/C, 900B/C and 1100A/B series.
-The multiplexer switches four lines (working, sensing, reference, and counter for a single potentiostat, second working, reference and counter for a bipotentiostat).
+The CHI684 is a multi-channel multiplexer for the model 400/A/B, 600A/B/C/D/E, 700A/B/C/D/E, 800B/C, 900B/C/D, and 1100A/B/C series.
+The multiplexer switches four lines (working, sensing, reference, and counter for single-channel potentiostats; working, 2nd working, reference, and counter for bipotentiostats).
 You can have up to 64 cells, but only one cell can be connected at a time.

-The multiplexer is controlled from the "Multiplexer" command under the Control menu.
-You can select any channel and run experiments for a sequence of the selected channels.
-Data files will automatically be saved after each run.
+The multiplexer is controlled using the "Multiplexer" command under the Control menu.
+You can select any channel(s) and run experiments in a sequence of selected channels.
+Data will automatically be saved to file after each run.
 You can also be prompted before each channel run.

 Arbitrary channels can be set immediately.
 An experiment can then be run for that particular channel.